Samsung/tizen-docs/docs/application/vstools/install.md

      ![Emulator Manager](media/howtoinstall-emulatormanager.png)

-## Troubleshooting
+## Troubleshoot

-If you encounter problems with the installation:
+If you encounter problems with the installation, refer to the following steps:

 - To check whether VSIX is installed correctly, check the Visual Studio Tools for Tizen properties by selecting **Tools &gt; Extensions and Updates** and searching for "Tizen".

   ![Check VSIX](media/cps-extensions-and-updates.png)

-- To make sure the Baseline Tizen SDK is installed correctly, check the tool path by selecting **Tools &gt; Options &gt; Tizen &gt; Tools**.
+- To make sure Baseline Tizen SDK is installed correctly, check the tool path by selecting **Tools &gt; Options &gt; Tizen &gt; Tools**.

   ![Check the SDK tool path](media/howtoinstall-checktoolpath.png)